 Connect the TVs in even numbers.
 For instance, you can link 2, 4, 6, or 8 television screens together.
 You can easily do this with a video wall controller or daisy chain style with HDMI cables.

-Both the Wall Controller and Daisy Chain Style helps you to configure the system into a 2×2 setting.
+Both the Wall Controller and Daisy Chain Style help you to configure the system into a 2×2 set.
 Once this configuration is achieved, the media source is then connected directly to it.
 Both of the methods deliver larger content.

 4. Using Chromecast

 This is yet another way to connect multiple TVs and stream to them with just one source.
 Chromecast is a more modern and efficient way to achieve this connection than the traditional cable box.